marcotallone/railway-scheduling/README.md

 \tag{5}
 $$

+In other words, the leftmost sum corresponds to the total time in which the arc $a$ is available, while the second term equals to the time horizon minus the total processing time of all jobs on the arc $a$.
+Logically, the two terms must be equal.
+Notice that cases for which the total sum of processing times in any arc (*rightmost sum*) is greater than the time horizon $T_{end}$ automatically correspond to infeasible solutions.
+Hence the second term is always positive or, at most, null.\
 Due to the fact that there might be multiple combinations $c$ of arcs that cannot be unavailable simultaneously according to set $C$, the following constraint is added:

 $$